 Getting To Maribor

-Maribor can be reached by plane, train, bus or car.
+Visitors typically travel to Maribor by train, bus or car.
 The Maribor Bus Station and Maribor Train Station are located on the east side of the city center, but within walking distance to most central Maribor accommodations.
+We arrived by bus from Ljubljana and opted for a train for the return journey onward to Zagreb.

 Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!).
 When we need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.